Outdoor Kitchen Installation Cost: A Full Breakdown

 The framework is the skeleton of your outdoor kitchen island, providing the structure that supports your countertops, cabinets, and appliances.
 This is typically built from materials like galvanized steel studs or concrete blocks to ensure it won’t rust or rot over time.
 A sturdy, well-built framework is essential for a long-lasting outdoor kitchen that can handle the weight of your finishes and appliances.
 The cost for the structural framework can range from $200 to $600 per linear foot, depending on the complexity of the design and the materials used.

-Budgeting for Your Outdoor Appliances
+How to Budget for Outdoor Appliances

 Appliances are the heart and soul of your outdoor kitchen, transforming a beautiful patio into a fully functional cooking space.
 This is also where a significant portion of your budget will go, so it’s smart to plan carefully.
 While it might be tempting to cut corners here, investing in high-quality, outdoor-rated appliances is one of the best decisions you can make.
 These pieces are engineered to withstand sun, rain, and temperature swings, ensuring they last for years of cookouts and family gatherings.